openshift/microshift/docs/rhel4edge_iso.md

 The artifact of the build is the `scripts/image-builder/_builds/microshift-installer.${ARCH}.iso` bootable RHEL for Edge OS image.

 ### Disk Partitioning
 The `kickstart.ks` file is configured to partition the main disk using `Logical Volume Manager` (LVM).
-Such parititioning is required for the data volume used by the MicroShift CSI driver and it allows for flexible file system customization if the disk space runs out.
+Such parititioning is required for the data volume to be utilized by the MicroShift CSI driver and it allows for flexible file system customization if the disk space runs out.

 By default, the following partition layout is created and formatted with the `XFS` file system:
 * Boot partition is allocated on a 1GB volume
-* The rest of the disk is managed by the `LVM`
+* The rest of the disk is managed by the `LVM` in a single volume group named `rhel`
   * System root partition is allocated on a 5GB volume (minimal recommended size for a root partition)
-  * Data partition is allocated on the remaining disk space and mounted at `/var/mnt/data` directory
+  * The remainder of the volume group will be used by the CSI driver for storing data (no need to format and mount it)

 > The swap partition is not created as it is not required by MicroShift.